Alessandro Spina: Translations

-I confini dell'ombra is currently being translated into English by André Naffis-Sahely as The Confines of the Shadow.
+I confini dell'ombra was translated into English by André Naffis-Sahely as The Confines of the Shadow.
 Volume 1 of 3 is available from DARF Publishers.
 Spina has also been translated into French.
 The first three novels of The Confines of the Shadow were translated by Gérard Genot as Triptyque Libyen (L'Âge d'Homme, 2013), while one of his short stories appeared in a translation by Michel Balzamo as Juin 1940 (Éditions de L'Herne, 2009).